zidaneNS/barokah/mindmap.md

   * can add products to new order
   * can delete products on cart
   * can checkout cart to order
+  * can update quantity
+  * can get all orders

 ### Frontend
 * Add to available Order :